-Figure 8.8 Darwinius masillae.
+Figure 8.10: Darwinius masillae, a member of the Caenopithecidae.
 The slab on the left is Plate A and the slab on the right is Plate B. The parts of the skeleton in B that are outside of the dashed lines were fabricated.
+Credit: Darwinius masillae holotype slabs by Jens L. Franzen, Philip D. Gingerich, Jörg Habersetzer1, Jørn H. Hurum, Wighart von Koenigswald, B. Holly Smith is under a CC BY 2.5 License.
+Originally from Franzen et al. 2009.